Updated: November 2019

 - As you exit, remember to tap off, if you used your season pass, paid with FAREPAY, or another electronic form of payment.
 Tap the card reader you used when boarding.

 With an eye to the future and combatting canyon traffic, Snowbird released a carpool incentive program in 2016 to help employees and guests coordinate carpooling efforts while incentivizing participation with cool and meaningful prizes.
-In February of 2019, the program evolved into the R.I.D.E. mobile phone application to make participation a cinch with tools to coordinate carpooling and bus rides.
+In February of 2019, the program evolved into the R.I.D.E. mobile phone application to make participation a cinch with tools to coordinate carpooling or catch a lift on the Ski Bus.
 If you'd like to learn more about the R.I.D.E. app - just click here

-In an exciting development for the 2019-20 season, the R.I.D.E. mobile app will be expanded to help guests of Alta, Brighton, and Solitude also coordinate carpools or access the UTA Ski Bus schedule.
-The R.I.D.E. app can help resort guests dramatically reduce the number of cars traveling up Big and Little Cottonwood Canyons.
-Once downloaded to your phone, the application will prompt you to select a time and Park & Ride location and you can then opt to carpool with just your phone contacts or expand the pool to anyone using the R.I.D.E. app.
+In an exciting development for the 2019-20 season, guests of Alta, Brighton, and Solitude can also coordinate carpools or access the UTA Ski Bus schedule with the Ride Space App (available for iOS or Android).
+These ride-sharing apps help resort guests dramatically reduce the number of cars traveling up Big and Little Cottonwood Canyons.
+Once downloaded to your phone, the applications will prompt you to select a time and Park & Ride location and you can then opt to carpool with just your phone contacts or expand the pool to anyone using the app.
 With over 7,100 downloads already completed, there's bound to be plenty of like-minded folks ready to share a ride up the canyon.
 For more information on the R.I.D.E app across the cottonwoods, click here

 Hilary Arens, Snowbird's Director of Sustainability & Water Resources, explains why the R.I.D.E. mobile app offers a novel approach to solving transportation issues, "R.I.D.E. provides people with immediate ways to choose more sustainable transit options now, instead of having to wait until larger-scale, long-term transportation improvement projects are initiated and completed.
 The data we collect can also help inform long-term improvements or future projects working towards various transportation solutions.”